migmolrod/browser-dashboard-pwa/docs/docs/requirements/user-stories/bookmarks.md

 @bookmarks
 #noinspection CucumberUndefinedStep
 Feature: Bookmark import/export
-  In order to backup or reuse bookmarks
+  In order to backup or share my bookmarks
   As a User
-  I want to export my bookmarks to a file that can be later imported
+  I want to export my bookmarks to a file that can be shared and later imported

   Scenario: Import bookmarks from an HTML file ("happy path")
     Given a user has a bookmark HTML file from another browser